haikal-dev/whatsapp-dialpad/README.md

 ## Want to use for different countries?

-Just simply edit in javascrip area, and remove 6 in window.location.
+Just simply edit in javascript area, and remove 6 in window.location.
 This '6' refer to Malaysia country code.